High-Capacity Kayak Racks

 Although vertical kayak racks have some advantages, this comes at a cost.

 Most stacker kayak racks only support the kayaks using two vertical bars (one for each of the front and rear crossbars), even with 4 kayaks loaded.
-This is a major disadvantage, since other types of kayak racks have some sort of cradle for each kayak, which is much more secure.
+This is a major disadvantage since other types of kayak racks have some sort of cradle for each kayak, which is much more secure.

 Stacker kayak racks will require extra straps and tie-downs because of this disadvantage, although most kayak racks include these parts.